lbechberger/ML4NLP/doku_in_progress.md

 ### Automatic generation of the dataset

 However, in order to aquire the data set, an intermediate step to model the interests of users is taken.
 Interests are defined as a small number of topics or categories.
 To enable an automatic generation of the dataset, we used the news categories provided by Wikinews as possible topics of interest.
-As the amount of top level categories is low (namely, 16), we use the much bigger number of subcategories.
-The top-level categories are explicitely not included in the list of possible interests of users, because the thematic range of articles belonging to that category would be high compared to articles belonging to a subcategory
+As the amount of top-level categories is low (namely, 16), we use the much bigger number of subcategories.
+The top-level categories are explicitely not included in the list of possible interests of users, because the thematic range of articles belonging to that category would be high compared to articles belonging to a subcategory.

 The python code for generating the dataset can be found in the file *dataset_generation.py*.
 It holds the method *generate_dataset(amount_users, subcategories_per_user, profile_articles_per_subcategory, liked_articles_per_subcategory, disliked_articles)* which creates a desired number of user profiles.
 For the user profile, the number of categories of interests and the number of articles for each interest are parameters of the named method, followed by article amounts to create the data for training, validation and test.
 As described in the chapter [Balanced vs. imbalanced data](#balanced-vs-imbalanced-data), the dataset is imbalanced in favor of a bigger amount of uninteresting articles in comparison to interesting articles.
 The named parameters control this ratio and can be changed for creating a balanced dataset.
 Having the same amout of profile articles as well as positive and negative samples ensures a uniform format of all users.
 The categories of interest themselves are not part of the dataset.